SarvarKh/ofn-wiki/Product-amounts---units.md

 ### Creating new variants from the bulk product edit page

+The user can click an Add Variant link on a product row, which adds a row for the variant.
+The variant's options are set via the above interface.

 ### Editing option types outside of this interface

+If the admin wishes to add additional option types to a product, they can do so using the traditional Spree interface.

-### Interface is available on product edit page, also
+### The interface is available on product edit page, also

+The interface described above for setting variant amounts and units will also be available from the non-bulk product edit screen.